Janis-Gulbis/pinterest-data-pipeline315/README.md

         if isinstance(value, datetime):
             data[key] = value.strftime("%Y-%m-%d %H:%M:%S")
 ```
-Eventually, data was successfully streamed from the DB and sent to Kafka (with an imposed limit of 500 rows per table), which was then stored in an S3 bucket
+Data was then successfully streamed from the DB and sent to Kafka (with an imposed limit of 500 rows per table), which was then stored in an S3 bucket

 ```Python
 topics/<your_UserId>.pin/partition=0/